BaconPancakes7959/musictui/README.md

 # MusicTui
-A TUI music player written in Python that plays music directly from your local files.
+A terminal music player written in Python.
+Plays local files through mpv, controlled entirely from the keyboard.

 ## Features
-- Play media formats

-  - MP3, FLAC, OGG, WAV, AAC, M4A, Opus, WMA, APE
+- Plays MP3, FLAC, OGG, WAV, AAC, M4A, Opus, WMA, APE and more
-  - Extra: AC3, DTS, TrueHD, AMR, AIFF

-- Search your library
+- Search your library instantly
-- Customizable color theme
-- Skip forward/backward 5 and 10 seconds
+- Shuffle and repeat modes
-- Volume control
+- Volume control and mute
-- Shuffle mode
-- Repeat mode
+- Skip forward/backward by 5s or 10s
-- Press 0-9 to jump to 0%-90% of the current song
+- Press 0–9 to jump to any 10% point in a song (like YouTube)
+- Customizable accent color via config file
-- Press h for a Keybinds menu
+- Press h for a full keybinds screen

+## Platform Support
+Platform          Supported
+Linux             Full support
+macOS             Full support
+WSL2 (Windows)    Works
+Native Windows    Not supported

+Native Windows is not supported because this player communicates with mpv over Unix sockets, which Windows does not have. mpv itself runs on Windows fine, but the IPC layer this player uses does not.

 ## Dependencies
 - Python 3.8+
 - mpv
+- ffmpeg (for audio duration detection)

 ## Installation
-### Install Dependencies
+### 1. Install Dependencies
 - Arch Linux

   ```bash